Jurymax99/TimeControl/README.md

 # TimeControl
 ## Installation

-Download as ZIP, and extract the files.
+Download as ZIP and extract the files.

 ## Running